Jul 31, 2019

 In the final three years of his life, Daniel needed a fair amount of assistance, and my husband and I cared for him for almost a year in our home.
 The fragility of life thus became a part of our daily routine.
 I was pushed up against the reality of the body’s slow demise and the question of not just Daniel’s death, but my own.

-It’s times like these – encountering the loss of a loved one’s capabilities or a loved one’s death, aging of the body, trauma, dissatisfaction with yourself, or feeling unfulfilled in relationships – when we can fall into an existential crisis.
+It’s times like these – encountering the loss of a loved one’s capabilities or a loved one’s death, aging of the body, trauma, dissatisfaction with yourself, or feeling unfulfilled in relationships – when we can fall into what’s defined as an existential crisis.
 For some, the passage of time itself is the harbinger for contemplating existence.

 An existential crisis occurs when someone questions the meaning of their life.
 They feel unsure about the purpose or value of their own existence and perhaps human existence, too.